Frightening Ghosts of the USS Forrestal

 Fire, Fire, Fire on the Flight Deck, by Kenneth V. Killmeyer, 2018

-*I received a comment that informed me that the food freezer area was never used as a morgue.
-However, most sources say it was–at least for a time.
+*The food freezer area was never used as a morgue according to a recent comment.
+However, most sources say that it was–at least for a time.